 Domino’s even went so far as to build its own car.
 An organization that was suffering partnered with Ford to develop a vehicle specifically for delivery.
 In a lot of ways, that thinking may seem counterintuitive, but it’s part of what worked.
 First, it relates to Domino’s core competency as the leader in pizza delivery.
 Second, it speaks to how the brands and companies that survive over decades must constantly reinvent themselves.
 It’s probably not a coincidence that Domino’s sought out Ford as a partner: they’re both historic Detroit-area brands that joined forces to find rejuvenation.

-Domino’s “Anyware” program has been very successful.
+Domino’s “Anyware” program has been very successful, and arguably the best case study for technology in restaurants.
 Consumers can say, “Hey, Alexa, order pizza,” and their favorite Domino’s pizza will show up at their door.
 They can push a button, and their order processes.
 That level of convenience, which strips out all of the unnecessary friction points inside the ordering process, can move tremendous amounts of revenue and market share very quickly, as Domino’s has.

 But before Domino’s could launch these programs, its leaders had to win support from top to bottom.
 In 2012, Patrick Doyle sent Kelly Garcia, SVP of eCommerce Development and Emerging Technologies, and Dennis Maloney, Chief Digital Officer, to the board with their plan to transform the company.
 They won the board’s support and secured the necessary budget.
 But next they had to win over everyone else, so the company set about changing the culture.
 It began using the tech transformation as a recruiting tool, so that they could surface the most excited and committed applicants.
 Now, the chain has very low turnover because its staff is bought into what the company has done — and what it has the potential to do next.